The favorite pre-game dinner, courtesy of the hockey wife

 By Christine Ramirez

 “Honey?
-Why don’t you make your pasta sauce (hockey sauce he calls it)?
+For my pre-game dinner, why don’t you make your pasta sauce (hockey sauce he calls it)?
 You know the one I really love that you make a huge pot of and freeze?
 Then we can have pasta whenever we’re in the mood for it! ” he says.

 What?
 I don’t make a huge pot of sauce and freeze it!
 I parse it out into “bricks” and freeze those.
 And, why should I make five gallons of sauce now?
 I usually do that in the winter when it’s cold out and so being in a hot kitchen is warming and wonderful.
 Why would I want to be in a hot kitchen right now?
 It’s summer time!

 And then it dawns on me.
 I should not be surprised, not at all, but I always am.
 Mamma-freakin’-summer-league hockey!
-And my husband loves his favorite pasta and hockey sauce before a game.
+And my husband loves his favorite pasta and hockey sauceas his pre-game dinner.
 So there it is.
 I am a hockey wife and this is what I do.
 He must have a game either tonight or tomorrow night and then one or two every week for a few months.
-Why else would he be asking for me to make a “giant pot of sauce?”
+Why else would he be asking for me to make a giant pot of sauce?

 Summer has come and since the end of April we have been together in the evenings with none of his hockey games interfering with our time since then—except for the NHL playoffs.
 And if there are no championship hopes for him… well, he won’t have hockey games until around the beginning of July.